 Practicing for Plusses

-At home, you can practice with two hands.
+At home, you can practice on how to ride the reining rollback with two hands.
 Piper will stop, ask the horse to back a few steps to get him on his hind end, and then ask for a rollback using a slight direct rein on the inside and neck rein on the outside, following up with his outside leg.
 Other times, he’ll ask the horse for a complete 360-degree turn—or more—before loping back out.

 “Once they really load their hocks and understand the neck rein cue from the turn, I can start sending them out of the rollback pretty hard,” says Piper.
 “At the beginning, I will lope the horse out soft, but when he figures it out, you can ask for more effort.
 That will make him crack back a little quicker and get a little cattier in the rollback.”